Microsoft · Product Design

 Overview

-Phase 3 - Expanding the Scope & Lead Coherence in Office
+Expanding the Scope & Leading Coherence in Office

-(Note: I will be using "Insights" and "Ideas" interchangeably as the feature was rebranded in the middle of the project)
+Note: "Insights" and "Ideas" are used interchangeably as the feature was rebranded mid-project.

 Phase 1 - Creating a Product Vision